bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 be very slow due to the curvature of the loss surface.
 This is known to be a common phenomenon in large parameter models like neural networks where there are many `saddle points <https://en.wikipedia.org/wiki/Saddle_point>`__.
-These parts of a surface have very small gradients, which will cause any SGD-based optimization (or any first-order derivative) procedure to be very slow.
-On the other end, if one of the dimensions in your loss has a very curvature gradient, it could cause unnecessary oscillations in one dimension while the other one with low curvature crawls along.
-The solution to this problem is to use precondition.
+These parts of a surface have very small gradients (in at least one dimension), which will cause any SGD-based optimization procedure to be very slow.
+On the other end, if one of the dimensions in your loss has large curvature (and thus gradient), it could cause unnecessary oscillations in one dimension while the other one with low curvature crawls along.
+The solution to this problem is to use preconditioner.

 .. figure:: /images/sgld-precondition.png
     :height: 250px